bylin1/133FinalProject/README.md

 Task sorting: Users can use this feature to sort the tasks in their To-Do List, whether it be by their points, date, etc.

 Toggle Theme: Users can choose between a dark and light theme using a toggle button depending on their preference.

-Tentative Features:

-Notes and Reminders: Users can add, edit, and delete “sticky notes” that can be placed on specific dates pages or kept throughout the dates.
-Users can add important information that needs to be tracked through multiple days.

 Target User Group and Context: